Care of all creation

 As part of our mission, we are attuned to how all of creation lives and moves and has its being in God.

 We commit to conserving resources and living in sustainable ways, especially when caring for our 80 acres in Baden.
-Earth Tones ministry is a tangible expression of the Sisters’ reverence for Earth by encouraging an understanding and awareness of God and nature.
+Our Ecology ministry is a tangible expression of the Sisters’ reverence for Earth by encouraging an understanding and awareness of God and nature.

 In 2019, we celebrated our 150th year in Pennsylvania and created this video to highlight the ways our Sisters have stewarded creation since arriving in Baden.